ExactTargetDev/ui-candidate-test/README.md

 ## Here are the guidelines for the test:
 + ~~Be sure to read all the bullet points below.~~
-+ Please take no longer than 48 hours from first commit (see meta.txt bellow) unless otherwise requested.
++ Please take no longer than 48 hours from first commit (see meta.txt below) unless otherwise requested.
 + Any method you write MUST have an associated unit test, all unit tests must reside in the /tests directory.
 + All tests MUST pass, any untested code will not be considered a valid test.
 + UnitTest: relative path to your own unit test suite